delasign/swift-starter-project/README.md

 2. <a href="https://delasign.com/blog/swift-graphql-call/?utm=swift-starter-project">How to make an GraphQL call in Swift 🔗</a>
 3. <a href="https://delasign.com/blog/swift-api-call/?utm=swift-starter-project">How to make an API call with a variable codable type in Swift 🔗</a>

+## CADisplayLink
+1. <a href="https://delasign.com/blog/metal-animations-cadisplaylink/?utm=swift-starter-project">How to perform animations in Metal using a CADisplayLink 🔗</a>
+2. <a href="https://delasign.com/blog/swift-cadisplaylink-pause-resume-remove-invalidate/?utm=swift-starter-project">How to pause, resume, remove or invalidate a CADisplayLink in Swift 🔗</a>

 ## Bluetooth
 1. <a href="https://delasign.com/blog/swift-bluetooth-hide-power-alert/?utm=swift-starter-project">How to hide the Bluetooth Alert in Swift 🔗</a>